Dan Haggerty: Acting career

 Haggerty starred in the television film Condominium (1980), which also starred Barbara Eden, Ralph Bellamy and Stuart Whitman.
 Haggerty played a hydrology expert trying to warn residents that their Florida condos were about to be demolished in an approaching hurricane.
 In 1981, he appeared in an episode of Charlie's Angels, called "Waikiki Angels," as Bo Thompson.
-He guest-starred on The Love Boat in 1983 ("World's Greatest Kisser").
+He guest-starred as Sawdust Radell on The Love Boat in 1983 ("World's Greatest Kisser").
 That year, he also appeared briefly in David Carradine's 1983 film Americana and provided a fighting dog for the production.
 In the film, he not only played the role of the dog's trainer, but also assisted in set design and the restoration of a broken down carousel, which figured prominently in the film.

-Haggerty made a cameo appearance as an attorney in Terror Night (1987) with John Ireland and Cameron Mitchell, starred in Night Wars (1988) as a Vietnam veteran who is a psychologist dealing with nightmares of his fellow veterans, and appeared in horror films such as Elves and the Linda Blair film The Chilling in 1989.
+Haggerty made a cameo appearance as an attorney in Terror Night (1987) with John Ireland and Cameron Mitchell, starred in Night Wars (1988) as a Vietnam veteran who is a psychologist dealing with nightmares of his fellow veterans.
+He has appeared in low budget horror Cult Classics such as, Elves (1989) and the Linda Blair film The Chilling in 1989.
 He starred in the 1989 film Spirit of the Eagle.

-Haggerty played lead roles in the films Repo Jake (1990) and Elves (1990).
+Haggerty played lead roles in the films Repo Jake (1990) and in 1997 played himself in a film titled "Motorcycle Cheerleading Mommas."
+Though not much is known about this film, "Motorcycle Cheerleading Mommas" was one of the last movies to be ever shot at the historical Iverson Movie Ranch in California.

 In 1995's Grizzly Mountain, he starred as a modern-day version of Grizzly Adams and worked with bears, foxes, and hawks in the film.
 He reprised his role in Escape to Grizzly Mountain (2000).
 Haggerty was featured as a character in Al Franken's 1999 political satire novel, Why Not Me?.

 Haggerty continued to work as both an actor and infomercial spokesman.
 One of his endorsements was for the Pap-Ion Magnetic Inductor (PAP-IMI), a device alleged to have health benefits.
 He had only been hired as a spokesperson and was found not to be part of the fraud that later embroiled the manufacturer.

 In Big Stan (2007), he played Tubby, and appeared as a lumberjack foreman in Axe Giant: The Wrath of Paul Bunyan (2013).
-Haggerty also did several voice-overs and can also be seen in music videos by Hank Williams Jr. and Rogues of the Empire.

-Haggerty appeared on the U.S. television show American Pickers in its episode "California Kustom", which aired February 25, 2013.
+Haggerty also performed several voice-overs and can also be seen in music videos by Hank Williams Jr. and Rogues of the Empire.
+Haggerty appeared on the U.S. television show American Pickers in its episode "California Kustom", which aired on History on February 25, 2013.